alpineland/.github/.github/PULL_REQUEST_TEMPLATE/feature_impl.md

 ---
-labels: ["t: bug", "s: pending triage"]
+labels: ["t: feature", "s: pending triage"]
 ---

 <!-- Thank you for contributing! -->